blackducksoftware/perceptor-scanner/README.md

 These repositories represent refactoring of previous work in blackduck's ose-scanner, and the blackduck perceptor prototype release which is in alpha now.
 To get involved, create an issue, submit a PR, or directly ping the developers in your issue).

 We welcome new contributors !

+# See also

+Companion repositories: perceptor, perceivers, perceptor-protoform.

+Pardon our dust, this repo is still heavily under construction / migration.